Joey Slye

-Joseph David Slye (born April 10, 1996) is an American football placekicker for the Washington Commanders of the National Football League (NFL).
-He played college football at Virginia Tech and signed as an undrafted free agent with the New York Giants in 2019.
-Slye has also been a member of the Carolina Panthers, Houston Texans, and San Francisco 49ers.
+Joseph David Slye (born April 10, 1996) is an American professional football placekicker for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Virginia Tech Hokies and signed with the New York Giants as an undrafted free agent in 2019.
+Slye has also been a member of the Carolina Panthers, Houston Texans, San Francisco 49ers, Washington Football Team / Commanders, Jacksonville Jaguars, and New England Patriots.
+He holds the franchise record for longest field goal for both the Commanders and the Patriots, at 61 yards and 63 yards respectively.

-Early life and high school
+Early life

-Slye was born in Albuquerque, New Mexico but grew up in Stafford, Virginia.
+Slye was born in Albuquerque, New Mexico, but grew up in Stafford, Virginia.
 He attended North Stafford High School, where he played high school football.
 Slye was named all-state as both a kicker and as a linebacker for the Wolverines.

 College career

 Slye played four seasons for the Virginia Tech Hokies, opting to join the team as a walk-on over a scholarship offer from James Madison.
 He made 78 of 108 field goal attempts (72.2 percent) and 169 of 172 of extra point attempts (98.3 percent).